mokdevel/DarcMods/DarcMissions/README.md

 ## Next release (unreleased)

+.. empty ..

+## 20250822
 Updated jsons: dc_enemyList.json, dc_lootList.json - remove your existing files.

 ### DarcMissions
 Main features:
+* New mission: High Value Target Item - A structure is to be destroyed.
 * Change in behaviour: Loot is spawned only after win is reached.
 This is true for missions: Occupation, Squatters, HvtVip, HvtItem, Roadblock
 * Added convoys with armored vehicles and cars with turrets.
 * lootList support for mods: M4BlockII, RAYZIOPTICSPACK, RISLaserAttachments, BarrettM82, BaconDesertEagle